CA GROWN Blog

 Artichoke Spinach Galette

-I’ve been galette-obsessed lately.
 I actually dream of ingredients that I can stuff inside the earthy pie crust.
-I scan the produce section thinking hmmmm, would that work?
+While I’m in the produce section, I’m thinking hm, would that work?

 I truly love the idea of a freeform pie that takes on rustic characteristics with hearty contents.
 Not only are they beautiful, but they can be versatile too!
 The fillings can be sweet for more of a dessert theme, or savory and cheesy like the one I made today.